 The API Explorer is enabled by default.
-For security reasons, it is strongly recommended that you disable it in production environments.
-To disable the API Explorer, go to Configure > Global Services > REST APIs, and select Disabled in the API Descriptors drop-down list.
+To disable it in production environments, navigate to Configure > Global Services > REST APIs, and select Disabled in the API Descriptors drop-down list.

 The key features of the API Explorer are the following: